Huh Joon-ho

 Huh Joon-ho (born April 14, 1964) is a South Korean actor.
 His name was previously officially romanized as Hur Joon-ho and is sometimes romanized unofficially as Heo Joon-ho.
-Huh began his career in theater became active in film and television as a character actor, notably in the film Silmido (2003) for which he won Best Supporting Actor at the Grand Bell Awards.
+Huh began his career in theater and became active in film and television as a character actor, notably in the film Silmido (2003) for which he won Best Supporting Actor at the Grand Bell Awards.
 He has also reprised the leading role in the stage musical Gambler several times.

 Early life and education

 Huh Joon-ho, born on March 3, 1964, is the son of actor Heo Jang-kang, a prominent figure in the 1960s and 1970s.
 He shared that his father taught him the importance of practicing scripts before filming and supported his acting aspirations from a young age.

 Huh, a former baseball player at Shinil High School, suffered an injury before college.
 Concerned about his future, his mother suggested he pursue dance instead.
 He graduated from Seoul Institute of the Arts with a major in dance and learned to sing through private lessons.